sderosiaux/every-single-day-i-tldr/README.md

 - http://datanerds.io/post/cassandra-no-row-consistency/ Discover a bug (ie: a feature), where 2 updates on the same row causes a weird resolution: "if there are two updates, the one with the lexically larger value is selected.", and moreover, on the CELL level, not the row level.
 Aberrant situation.
 - https://blog.cloudera.com/blog/2015/08/how-apache-spark-scala-and-functional-programming-made-hard-problems-easy-at-barclays/ some optimization with Spark and functional features.
 I learned about |+| from Scalaz and tested it.
 I'll definitely use this one when I can.
 - http://ai.stanford.edu/~zayd/why-is-machine-learning-hard.html Code is algorithm+impl.
 ML has a LOT of factors to determine why it doesn't work as expected.
+- https://github.com/drduh/macOS-Security-and-Privacy-Guide I installed Little Snitch thanks to that.
+And that's crazy scary all the connections made outside by your OS (Sierra) and all the apps :(
+- http://anzorb.com/we-dont-need-your-polyfills/ not sure it's not engineered.. but: import in the browser only the needed polyfills, thanks to webpack2 code splitting System.import feature.
+- https://tobiastom.name/notes/7a79eed0 Homebrew connects to GA!

 # 24-11-2016